BRENNS/React-Tailwincss/README.md

 Now make it prettier by:

-Adding color, there is two way to add color:
+Adding color, there are two ways to add color:

 - First one add a custom color in your tailwind.config.js file